Identifying a Flea Problem

 Once fleas make your dog their home, they will quickly infest almost everywhere your dog frequents.
 This means that if your dog has fleas, then soon your house will too.
 Then you can expect the rest of your pets and your family to start getting bites.

-As you can tell identifying a flea problem is not easy but can be done.
+As you can tell identifying a flea problem is not easy but it is possible.
 Do you have a flea problem?
 Go to the following two articles for products on how to get rid of them.